 Introduction to MySQL Table Dump

-MySQL Table Dump is a technique responsible to dump different databases organised by the MySQL server.
-A database dump is a kind of text file that comprises a record of database table structure or/and also the data which is normally in the arrangement of SQL statements list.
-Generally, the MySQL Table Dump is implemented to take backup of a database or multiple databases available in the server so that their data contents can be renovated in the event of any data loss.
+MySQL Table Dump is a technique for dumping different databases organized by the MySQL server.
+A database dump is a text file comprising a record of the database table structure or/and the data, usually in the arrangement of SQL statement lists.
+Generally, the MySQL Table Dump is implemented to take a backup of a database or multiple databases available in the server so that their data contents can be renovated in case of any data loss.
 Using the dump analysis, the corrupted databases are often recovered.
-This database dumps are published usually by any free software or content projects that allows forking or reuse of that database.
+These database dumps are usually published by any free software or content projects that allows forking or reusing that database.

 Syntax of MySQL Table Dump